moeltgen/ColStudies/README.md

 ## Changes

+### Version 0.9
+Added:
+- Python script cdcstudies.py can export CESSDA CDC format of the studies that have a GESIS Study Number
+- Requirements are to enter in settings.py: colecticahostname, colecticausername, colecticapassword
+- This script can be run without the JustPy server being started: `python web/cdcstudies.py`

 ### Version 0.8
 Added:
 - STAR info shows files present in DBKEdit but not in STAR folder; they can now be deleted by selection